Gelberdaniel19/MediaCenter/README.md

 ### About ###

 This app was mostly meant as a practice program for MVC design and JavaFX, as I have never implemented MVC in a legitimate project and I have never used the FXML portion of JavaFX before.
+Happy coding!